-What would you do with only 48 hours to see the best of this Turkish city?
-Want to know where to eat, stay and play on the Bosphorous.
+What would you do with only 48 hours to see the best of Turkey’s main city?
+Want to know where to eat, stay and play on the Bosphorous?
 Read TheLuxeTraveller’s guide to Istanbul here in The Sunday Telegraph’s Escape travel section: http://www.heraldsun.com.au/travel/world/eat-drink-play-and-stay-in-the-turkish-capital/story-fnjjvcm1-1227374579423

 Here is the story reproduced below as it appeared nationally in News Ltd papers across Australia with a few extra contact details at the end.